-There is no certain maximum number of headings required.
-However, because headings are meant to divide a whole subject into various parts, there should be a minimum of 2.
+There is no requisite number of headings.
+However, because headings are meant to divide a primary part into secondary parts, and so on, there should be a minimum of 2.

-Headings reflect the progression of logic or the flow of thought in an article and guide the reader.
+Headings reflect the progression of logic or the flow of thought in an article and thereby guide the reader.
 Headings also help break up the copy, making the article more attractive and easier to read.
 Headings may even be used in articles such as editorials and reviews, which usually do not follow the organization described for research articles.